Searching for leptophilic composite asymmetric dark sector at $e^+e^-$ colliders: Summary and discussion

 \section{Summary and discussion}

-We explored novel signatures of a leptophilic QCD-like composite asymmetric dark sector at $e^+e^-$ colliders by simulating dark parton showering, hadronization, and detector response to map the experimental reach.
+We explored novel signatures of a leptophilic QCD-like composite asymmetric dark sector at $e^+e^-$ colliders by simulating dark parton showering, hadronization, and detector {responses} to map the experimental reach.
 The study reveals a sharp transition in the dark pion proper decay length at the muon threshold (Fig.~\ref{fig:proper_decay_length}).
-Recast constraints from mono-photon searches and from slepton/stau reinterpretations limit the low-mass bi-charged scalar mediator region (Figs.~\ref{fig:light} and~\ref{fig:heavy}), while combined projections for BaBar, Belle II, L-GAZELLE, and CEPC produce the characteristic band-shaped sensitivity in the $(m_X,\kappa)$ plane as summarized in Fig.~\ref{fig:total_limit_compare}.
+Recast constraints from {monophoton} searches and from slepton/stau reinterpretations limit the low-mass bi-charged scalar mediator region (Figs.~\ref{fig:light} and~\ref{fig:heavy}), while combined projections for BaBar, Belle II, L-GAZELLE, and CEPC produce the characteristic band-shaped sensitivity in the $(m_X,\kappa)$ plane as summarized in Fig.~\ref{fig:total_limit_compare}.
 After applying cosmological constraints on the $\pi_d$ lifetime, nearly all parameter space for $10~\text{MeV} \leq m_{\pi_d} < 2m_\mu$ and $m_X \lesssim 10~\text{TeV}$ is excluded.
 Additionally, for $2m_\mu \leq m_{\pi_d} < 2m_\tau$, a significant fraction of parameter space with $\kappa \gtrsim 1$ and $m_X \lesssim 10~\text{TeV}$ is also excluded.

-The primary experimental targets we identify are: (i) sparse displaced dimuon vertices at B-factories (kinematics in Figs.~\ref{fig:babar__kinematics},~\ref{fig:dark_pion_kinematics} and \ref{fig:muon_kinematics}; trigger and event selection conditions are summarized in Tables~\ref{tab:trigger_summary} and~\ref{tab:llp_selection_summary}), which Belle II can probe with realistic triggers and event selections; (ii) far detectors (L-GAZELLE) that extend sensitivity to substantially longer lifetimes; and (iii) displaced muon jet (DMJ) searches at high-energy $e^+e^-$ colliders (main kinematics shown in Fig.~\ref{fig:cepc_dmj_kinematics} and detector assumptions in Table~\ref{tab:detector_geometry}).
-Although our projections adopt simplifying assumptions, lepton-flavor universality (LFU) of the mediator coupling, the benchmark relation $f_{\pi_d}=m_{\pi_d}$, and optimistic/background-free hypotheses in some regions, they nevertheless provide concrete, experimentally accessible targets and strongly motivate a coordinated program across B-factories, far detectors, and future $e^+e^-$ colliders.
+The primary experimental targets we identify are (i) sparse displaced dimuon vertices at {B factories} (kinematics in Figs.~\ref{fig:babar__kinematics},~\ref{fig:dark_pion_kinematics}{, and \ref{fig:muon_kinematics}, while} trigger and event selection conditions are summarized in Tables~\ref{tab:trigger_summary} and~\ref{tab:llp_selection_summary}), which Belle II can probe with realistic triggers and event selections, (ii) far detectors (L-GAZELLE) that extend sensitivity to substantially longer lifetimes, and (iii) {DMJ} searches at high-energy $e^+e^-$ colliders (main kinematics shown in Fig.~\ref{fig:cepc_dmj_kinematics} and detector assumptions in Table~\ref{tab:detector_geometry}).
+Although our projections adopt simplifying assumptions, {LFU} of the mediator coupling, the benchmark relation $f_{\pi_d}=m_{\pi_d}$, and optimistic/background-free hypotheses in some regions, they nevertheless provide concrete, experimentally accessible targets and strongly motivate a coordinated program across {B factories}, far detectors, and Higgs factories.